-Budgeted cost: £ 49,225
+Budgeted cost: £ 39,225

-Activity Evidence that supports this approach Challenge number(s) addressed Training and supervision of ELSAs and employment of a Family Support worker EEF- 'Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over the course of an academic year' 4
+Activity Evidence that supports this approach Challenge number(s) addressed Ongoing training and supervision of ELSAs and employment of a Family Support EEF- 'Social and emotional learning approaches have a positive impact, on average, of 4 months' additional progress in academic outcomes over 4

+Worker and attendance the course of an academic year' officer

-Personalised provision of Free School Meals Centre For Educational Neuroscience UCL outlines the long term and short term impact of poor nutrition/ missing meals 4, 6 Provision of holiday outings and Holiday Club 'There is a wider evidence base indicating that outdoor adventure learning may have positive impacts on other outcomes such as self-efficacy, motivation and teamwork.
+Personalised provision of Free School Meals Centre For Educational Neuroscience UCL outlines the long term and short term impact of poor nutrition/ missing meals 4, 6 Provision of holiday outings and Holiday Club EEF Outdoor Adventure Learning 'There is a wider evidence base indicating that outdoor adventure learning may have positive impacts on other outcomes such as self-efficacy, motivation and teamwork.
 Outdoor adventure learning may play an important part of the wider school experience, regardless of any impact on academic outcomes.'
-Centre For Educational Neuroscience UCL outlines the long term and short term impact of poor nutrition/ missing 4, 5 Subsidising educational visits, extra-curricular clubs meals EEF Outdoor Adventure Learning 'There is a wider evidence base indicating that outdoor adventure learning may have positive impacts on other outcomes such as self-efficacy, motivation and teamwork.
+Centre For Educational Neuroscience UCL outlines the long term and short term impact of poor nutrition/ missing meals 4, 5 Subsidising educational visits, extra-curricular clubs EEF Outdoor Adventure Learning 'There is a wider evidence base indicating that outdoor adventure learning may have positive impacts on other outcomes such as self-efficacy, motivation and teamwork.
 Outdoor adventure learning may play an important part of the wider school experience, regardless of any impact on academic outcomes' 4, 6

-Total budgeted cost: £ 85, 799
+Total budgeted cost: £ 61110